pelayoarbues/quartz/content/mocs/ai.md

 In addition to this, I tap into the power of [Artificial Intelligence for research purposes](notes/AI%20Enhanced%20Knowledge%20Management.md).
 This mainly involves retrieving concepts and sourcing resources when traditional methods fall short.

+In addition, some images are generated using various diffusion models.
+I usually include the model and prompt used for generation in the alt description.

 ---

 This is an `/ai page`, a public statement to promote trust and transparency on the use of AI in my site following [the /ai 'manifesto' - by Damola Morenikeji](https://www.bydamo.la/p/ai-manifesto).